blues/app-accelerators/88-reefer-trailer-cold-chain-door-event-monitor/README.md

 | Epoch time from Notecard RTC | `getEpochTime` |
 | State persist/restore | `NotePayloadSaveAndSleep` / `NotePayloadRetrieveAfterSleep` |

-### 6.4 Sensor reading strategy
+### 7.4 Sensor reading strategy

 **DS18B20 probes.** Both sensors share the single 1-Wire bus on A0. `probes.requestTemperatures()` issues a simultaneous conversion to both sensors and blocks ~750 milliseconds at 12-bit resolution (0.0625 °C steps). `getTempCByIndex(0)` and `getTempCByIndex(1)` return the two readings.
 The DallasTemperature library returns `DEVICE_DISCONNECTED_C` (−127 °C) for any probe that fails to respond; the firmware treats readings below `TEMP_INVALID + 1.0` as invalid and excludes them from summary averages without affecting the other probe's accumulation.

 **Door reed switch.** A simple `digitalRead(DOOR_PIN)` per sample.
 The Adafruit #375 is a normally-open switch; with `INPUT_PULLUP` and the switch between `A1` and `GND`, a closed door reads LOW and an open door reads HIGH.
 Instantaneous reads are appropriate here because a real trailer door remains in each state for seconds to minutes.

-### 6.5 Event payload design
+### 7.5 Event payload design

 Three [template-backed](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design#working-with-note-templates) Notefiles hold the data produced by the firmware.
-The alert Notefile (`trailer_alert.qo`) uses [compact format](https://dev.blues.io/notecard/notecard-walkthrough/low-bandwidth-design#working-with-note-templates) with a port assignment — compact encoding omits the standard Note metadata envelope and stores only declared body fields as fixed-length binary records, which is critical for the 10 KB satellite data budget, and a port number is required for NTN (satellite) mode.
+The alert Notefile (`trailer_alert.qo`) uses compact format with a port assignment — compact encoding omits the standard Note metadata envelope and stores only declared body fields as fixed-length binary records, which is critical for the 10 KB satellite data budget, and a port number is required for NTN (satellite) mode.
 Compact+port is also fully supported on cellular, so the same Notefile is delivered correctly over either transport.
 The cellular/WiFi-only Notefiles (`trailer_log_cell.qo` and `trailer_summary_cell.qo`) are template-backed for consistent schema enforcement but use standard JSON encoding without a port, and carry `delete:true`.
-Per the [Blues Satellite Best Practices](https://dev.blues.io/starnote/satellite-best-practices/) documentation, a non-NTN-compatible Notefile template (no `format` or `port`) with `delete:true` causes the Notecard to discard its queued Notes at sync time when NTN is the active transport, so these Notefiles are never transmitted over satellite and do not consume the bundled satellite data budget.
+Per the [Blues Satellite Best Practices](https://dev.blues.io/starnote/satellite-best-practices/) documentation, a cellular/WiFi-only Notefile template (no `format` or `port`) with `delete:true` causes the Notecard to discard its queued Notes at sync time when NTN is the active transport, so these Notefiles are never transmitted over satellite and do not consume the bundled satellite data budget.
 (The `_cell` suffix in these Notefile names denotes terrestrial transport, they are never transmitted over NTN.)

 **`trailer_log_cell.qo` — per-sample, queued, cellular/WiFi only:**
 ```json